soeirosantos/vault-gcp-backend-terraform/README.md

-# Vault as a GCP Broker Laboratory
+# Vault as a GCP Broker Lab

 The purpose of this lab is to show how we can use Vault acting as a broker to manage GCP service accounts.
 We are going to use Terraform to keep the